lulco/phoenix/README.md

 - Validation all settings in migration before executing first query
 - Multiple migration directories
 - Migrate up and down
+- Dry run - executing up or down migrations without real executing queries.
+Commands just print queries which will be executed in non-dry mode
 - Namespaces in migration classes
 - Own migration templates
 - Easy integration to any PHP application